Kilo-Org/kilo-dev-mcp-server/src/tools/vscode-extension-testing/README.md

 2. When the extension completes its work:
    - It (or another client) calls `stop_dev_extension`
    - The VSCode process is terminated
-   - The `.PROMPT` file is cleaned up
+   - The `.PROMPT` file is preserved for debugging purposes
    - Results are returned to both the `stop_dev_extension` caller and the waiting `launch_dev_extension` caller

 3. Cross-process session management: